Chemical Engineering

 Laboratories

 CHEM_ENG 101-0 Getting to Know Chemical Engineering (0 Unit) This survey course is an overview of the discipline of chemical engineering, and its undergraduate program at Northwestern.
-It is primarily targeted to freshmen who are considering the major.
+It is primarily targeted to first-years who are considering the major.
 We will discuss the most recent areas of research, career paths after graduation, and engineering ethics.
 Most course sessions will involve external speakers.

 CHEM_ENG 190-0 Engineering of Chemical and Biological Processes (1 Unit) Survey of engineering principles as they are applied to processes involving chemical and biological transformations.
 Examples from the chemical, pharmaceutical, biotechnology, food processing, electronics, and other industries.
 Impact of economics, ethics, and other nontechnical constraints.